 “We believe the light is coming from within the crystal, but there are so many planes within the structure, so many surfaces acting as oscillators, so much excitation, that it behaves almost like an artificial laser material,” Lin said.
 “It’s just not a conventional surface.”

-The new material could be used in applications like energy harvesting, military infrared-based object tracking and identification, producing high efficiency optical sources in the infrared driven by waste heat or local heaters, research requiring environmental and atmospheric and chemical spectroscopy in the infrared, and in optical physics as a laser-like thermal emitter.
+The new material could be used in applications like energy harvesting, military infrared-based object tracking and identification, producing high-efficiency optical sources in the infrared driven by waste heat or local heaters, research requiring environmental and atmospheric, and chemical spectroscopy in the infrared, and in optical physics as a laser-like thermal emitter.

 “This exciting and unexpected discovery emphasizes the importance of conducting paradigm-shifting fundamental research that can move the boundaries of knowledge in physics and material science” said Curt Breneman, Dean of the Rensselaer School of Science.
-“We are very proud of Professor Lin and his team for leading the way towards the development of new and transformative technologies.”
+“We are very proud of Professor Lin and his team for leading the way toward the development of new and transformative technologies.”

 Reference: “An In-situ and Direct Confirmation of Super-Planckian Thermal Radiation Emitted From a Metallic Photonic-Crystal at Optical Wavelengths” by Shawn-Yu Lin, Mei-Li Hsieh, Sajeev John, B. Frey, James A. Bur, Ting-Shan Luk, Xuanjie Wang and Shankar Narayanan, 23 March 2020, Scientific Reports.